zalando/zalando.github.io/_posts/2019-05-09-How-We-Release-Code.md

 1. We only transfer the current state of the repository to github, so we do not include the git history, while having the history would be very valuable to track down decisions for code changes, it is simply too big of a security risk and would require the maintainers to audit all commits.

-2. We automatically merge project files with our baseline files, so ensure all repositories have a minimal set of files, these are templates with employee names, emails and github names, so contact info and meta data is consistent.
+2. We automatically merge project files with our baseline files, to ensure all repositories have a minimal set of files, these are templated with employee names, emails and github names, so contact info and meta data is consistent.

 3. The project is setup with a dedicated team assigned to it, with the correct branch protection in place and compliance tooling installed by default (we have a bot called [Zincr](https://github.com/zalando-incubator/zincr) for this)